Prig: Etymology and usage

-A glimpse of Mrs Prig's nursing technique is afforded by the following exchange, as Sairah Gamp arrives to take over from Mrs Prig in the supervision of a patient:
+A glimpse of Mrs Prig's nursing technique is afforded by the following exchange, as Sarah Gamp arrives to take over from Mrs Prig in the supervision of a patient:

 'And how are we by this time?'
 Mrs Gamp observed.
 'We looks charming.'

 'We looks a deal charminger than we are, then,' returned Mrs Prig, a little chafed in her temper.
 'We got out of bed back'ards, I think, for we're as cross as two sticks.
 I never see sich a man.
 He wouldn't have been washed, if he'd had his own way.'

 'She put the soap in my mouth,' said the unfortunate patient feebly.

 'Couldn't you keep it shut then?' retorted Mrs Prig.
 'Who do you think's to wash one feater, and miss another, and wear one's eyes out with all manner of fine work of that description, for half-a-crown a day!
 If you wants to be tittivated, you must pay accordin'.'

 'Oh dear me!' cried the patient, 'oh dear, dear!'

 Malvolio: "a prig with an instinct for grandeur".

 Another portrait of a prig is that of Malvolio in Shakespeare's Twelfth Night.
 Robert.
 E. Ornstein has carefully detailed the characteristics of Malvolio's priggishness:

 Those who do not enjoy Malvolio would reduce him to a conventional killjoy, a scapegoat who deserves to be held up to ridicule because of his officious humourlessness.
 There would be a need to expose Malvolio if he pretended to be something he is not, but he never puts on a false manner; his absurdity is native and his egotism so openly displayed that even Olivia, who appreciates his talents, very early accuses him of being ungenerous and "sick of self-love".
 Incapable of hypocrisy or sanctimony, he is genuinely outraged by Toby's revelries, which offend his sense of propriety and defy his authority.
 He is a prig with an instinct for grandeur that at once muddles his statements and endows them with an ineffable grandiosity.

 Typical of Malvolio's priggish response to irreverent behaviour is his objection to the singing of Sir Toby Belch, Sir Andrew Aguecheek and Feste: "Do ye make an alehouse of my lady's house, that ye squeak out your coziers’ catches without any mitigation or remorse of voice?"